Giants defend Eli Manning amid claim of false memorabilia

 The release of the email to the public record through the filing was first reported by the New York Post.

-Brook said that, based on what he believes was the Giants' cooperation with authorities, his client, Inselberg, was one of six memorabilia dealers indicted by the FBI for selling fake game-used items.
-The charges against Inselberg were dropped when the Justice Department admitted it lacked evidence and Inselberg, believing his reputation was greatly damaged, then filed the lawsuit against the Giants.
+Brook said that, based on what he believes was the Giants' cooperation with authorities, his client, Inselberg, was one of six memorabilia dealers indicted for selling fake game-used items after an FBI investigation.
+The charges against Inselberg were dropped when the Justice Department admitted it lacked evidence, and Inselberg, believing his reputation was greatly damaged, then filed the lawsuit against the Giants.

-The Giants conducted an internal investigation in 2011 surrounding its selling and producing of game-used memorabilia.
+The Giants conducted an internal investigation in 2011 into their selling and producing of game-used memorabilia.

 The plaintiffs' claim around that specific investigation has been dismissed, but Brook is still arguing that the results of the investigation should be admissible in court.
 Brook said the Giants have subpoenaed 70 connections to Inselberg and still have not been able to find any evidence that he fabricated any memorabilia.

-Inselberg, who loaned many pieces of his collection to a memorabilia collection inside MetLife Stadium, said he had purchased hundreds of game-used items directly from the Giants equipment managers.
-Inselberg alleges that the he was sold many of the game-used items, including a Michael Strahan Super Bowl game-used jersey that was authenticated and photomatched, despite the fact that the Giants presented another jersey to Strahan telling him that that was his jersey from the game.
+Inselberg, who loaned many pieces of his collection to a memorabilia collection inside MetLife Stadium, said he had purchased hundreds of game-used items directly from the Giants' equipment managers.
+Inselberg alleges that he was sold many of the game-used items, including a Michael Strahan Super Bowl game-used jersey that was authenticated and photo matched, despite the fact that the Giants presented another jersey to Strahan and told him that that was his jersey from the game.

 The lawsuit claims other allegedly fake items included ones described as game-used from Manning, Osi Umenyiora and Tiki Barber.